-Given that the eldest Millennials are now pushing 40, a good chunk of your workforce is likely Millennials (they’re hardly kids anymore).
-In fact, Millennials are now the largest generation in the labor force, outpacing even the Boomers who are retiring.
+Given that the eldest Millennials are now 40, a good chunk of your workforce is likely Millennials (they’re hardly kids anymore).
+In fact, Millennials are the largest generation in the labor force, outpacing even the Boomers who are retiring.
 So it’s rather important we figure this generational tension out.

 Are Millennials different?
 Well, of course.
 Every generation has its quirks.
 Mine does too.